The Best Foolproof strategy to Sell Video Games Online

 Understand market forces

-So what forces determine whether you can sell old video games at a $10 Buy It Now Price for your cartridge or disc, or sell them at a $10,000 Buy It Now Price?
-There are certain indicators that suggest the game in your possession is more valuable than others out there.
-For example, if it was a limited edition that counts.
+So what forces determine whether you get $100 for selling video games online?
+There are certain indicators that recommend the game in your possession is more valuable than others out there.
+For example, if it was a limited edition, that counts.
 If it was only available exclusively through one retailer, or via mail away, that also raises its value.
 “Flinstones: Surprise at Dinosaur Park” for the NES may not seem like a rare gem on its surface, but because it was exclusive to Blockbuster Video upon its initial release, and because it was one of the last titles ever released for the system, that drove up its resale price.

 And finally, potential sellers should never overlook the international market.
 Many sellers don’t realize the great demand for secondhand titles in other countries.
 So search bid sites high and low to find those that operate within an international community.
 Who knows, a game that might fetch just $20 at home could go for $200 in Asia.